-One mistake can cost you time and your reputation, whether a rough mat cut or a loose corner joint.
+A rough mat cut or a loose corner joint may seem like a minor mistake, but either one can cost you time and your reputation.
 Every step in a custom framing shop depends on precision, speed, and consistency.
 And that doesn’t just mean saws and cutters — it includes the digital systems running your workflow behind the scenes.

-In this blog, we’ll explore 10 must-have custom framing tools to help you deliver pro-level results.
-From hardware to heat presses to framing-specific point of sale (POS) systems, here’s what every well-equipped shop needs and where to find it.
+These 11 must-have custom framing tools will help you deliver top-notch results.
+From hardware to heat presses to framing-specific point of sale (POS) systems, here’s what every well-equipped framing shop needs and where to find it.

 1. Mat Cutter

-A quality mat cutter saves time, reduces waste, and keeps your mats looking sharp — even when working with stacked or double-thick boards.
-Look for one with adjustable depth settings and alignment guides to avoid mistakes and recuts.
+A quality mat cutter saves time and keeps your mats looking sharp, even when working with stacked or double-thick boards.

 Where to get it:

-Logan Graphic Products is a top name in mat cutting, offering everything from beginner-friendly tools to professional-grade mat cutters.
-You can also find a range of options at Blick Art Materials.
+Logan Graphic Products, Inc. is a top name in mat cutting, offering everything from beginner-friendly tools to professional-grade mat cutters.
+You can also find a range of options at BLICK Art Materials.

 2. Miter Saw or Precision Saw System

 Clean corner joints start with accurate cuts.
 Using a solid miter or precision saw, you can make perfect 45° cuts on frame moulding, so your corners fit tightly without gaps or excess glue.
-Cleaner cuts mean less wasted wood, faster assembly, and a more elegant finish on every custom frame.
+Cleaner cuts mean less wasted wood and a more elegant finish on every custom frame.

 Where to get it:

-Alfamacchine saws are available at authorized distributors like Taurus Craco or United Mfrs Supplies.
-Rockler also has reliable saws and precision cutting tools for smaller shops and custom jobs to deliver clean, accurate cuts.
+Miter and precision saws are available at distributors like Taurus Craco or United Mfrs Supplies.
+Rockler also has reliable saws and precision cutting tools for smaller shops and custom jobs that require precise dimensions.

 3. Underpinner (V-Nailer)